 In June 2024, Dick Durbin underwent a hip replacement surgery.

-As of 2024, Dick Durbin is the longest-serving Senate party whip in U.S. history.
+As of 2024, Dick Durbin holds the record as the longest-serving Senate party whip in U.S. history.

-In March 2025, Dick Durbin voted with all Senate Republicans and nine Democrats to pass a continuing resolution advancing the Trump administration's spending bill, angering many Democratic constituents.
+In March 2025, Dick Durbin voted with all Senate Republicans and nine Democrats to pass a continuing resolution, advancing the Trump administration's spending bill, angering many Democratic base constituents and House Democrats.

 In 2025, Dick Durbin became the Senate minority whip.